 Individually, we are all running our own race to the finish line.
 But collectively as the body of Christ, we are all in this race together.
 I once heard it said that too many ministries are busy twirling their batons (to entertain and gain applause) instead of passing them on.
 Our purpose should be to reach the lost as well as encourage and train new believers to walk in their God-given ministries.

-We are called to make disciples, and the main job of a disciple is to make more disciples.
+We are called to make disciples, and the main purpose of a disciple is to make more disciples.
 Our ministries should always include training new ministers of the faith.
 (Every believer is called into ministry – right?)

 It’s not just about getting people saved; it’s about training them to go out and lead even more to the good news of our King.

 *Unless otherwise indicated, Scripture quotations taken from the NASB.